-UK micro-businesses lack digital skills 85% don't have the time, money or confidence to establish an online presence Aimee Bradshaw May 12, 2021 1 min read Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
-This article was authored by: Aimee Bradshaw Senior Writer Hundreds of thousands of micro-businesses are still not online due to a lack of digital knowledge, according to a recent report by 123 Reg.Of the 1,000 businesses surveyed, 70% said they wanted to expand their business online but did not have the tech know-how to do so.The study found that just 38% of small businesses and around 50% of one-man-band businesses questioned have a website, suggesting barriers remain.
+UK micro-businesses lack digital skills 85% don't have the time, money or confidence to establish an online presence Written by Aimee Bradshaw Published on 6 September 2016 Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
+Written and reviewed by: Aimee Bradshaw Senior Writer Hundreds of thousands of micro-businesses are still not online due to a lack of digital knowledge, according to a recent report by 123 Reg.Of the 1,000 businesses surveyed, 70% said they wanted to expand their business online but did not have the tech know-how to do so.The study found that just 38% of small businesses and around 50% of one-man-band businesses questioned have a website, suggesting barriers remain.
 Small businesses make up a fifth of the UK economy and are currently worth £763bn, a figure that could be boosted by 14% with more digital knowledge, the report has suggested.Additionally, many businesses are missing out on opportunities to market their business online: 73% said they did not advertise online and 42% reported having no digital presence.
 SEO and other terminology stumped 48% of those surveyed, and only 53% said their websites were easily read on a mobile device.Nick Leech, digital director at 123 Reg, said:“Micro-businesses are time-poor and resource light, juggling multiple hats on a daily basis.
 Lengthy digital guides that may work for larger companies are not right for them.
 What micro-businesses need is a more direct steer on the one or two things they should implement to help their businesses grow and thrive.
 It’s about learning the little things that can take you a long way.”To find out more about improving your digital skills, click here.
-Share this post facebook twitter linkedin Aimee Bradshaw Senior Writer Aimee is Startups' resident expert in business tech, products, and services.
+Share this post facebook twitter linkedin Written by: Aimee Bradshaw Senior Writer Aimee is Startups' resident expert in business tech, products, and services.
 She loves a great story and enjoys chatting to the startups and small business community.
 Starting her own egg delivery business from the age of 12, she has a healthy respect for self-starters and local services.